alibaba/react-intl-universal/README.md

 - Display numbers, currency, dates and times for different locales.
 - Pluralize labels in strings.
 - Support variables in message.
+- Support React Elements as variables in message.
 - Support HTML in message.
 - Automatically load [Common Locale Data Repository (CLDR)](http://cldr.unicode.org/) locale data on demand.
 It's used for displaying numbers, currency, dates and times accordingly.
 - Support for 150+ languages.